Marketing Intermediate Updated 2026-03-22

 Stick to data the customer knowingly shared or clearly generated through their interactions with your brand.
 Using first-party and zero-party data feels helpful.
 Using purchased third-party data to reference things they never told you feels invasive.

-Want to personalize your audience’s experience through targeted content? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to personalize your audience’s experience through targeted content? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime